Orajo/jquery-gototop-plugin/README.md

 ## Configuration options

-*  dist (200) - Distance from top after link will shown
+* dist (200) - Distance from top after link will shown; if 0 then link won't be hidden when page loads
 * fadeInDelay (400) - Time to show link in ms
 * fadeOutDelay (400) - Time to hide link in ms
 * scrollSpeed (400) - Time to jump to top of the page in ms